zivhub/zivhub/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Songzi (尚志) Vong, or you can simply call me Ziv.
+My name is Song-Zi (尚志) Vong, or you can simply call me Ziv.
 I currently live in [Shenzhen, China](https://goo.gl/maps/TzpCxj5wBh52EiXg6).
 For more information, you can check my [blog](https://zivlog.io/).

 ![](https://komarev.com/ghpvc/?username=zivhub)